Detroit centers, churches open as sites for vaccine boosters - NewsBreak

 Detroit centers, churches open as sites for vaccine boosters

-Mayor Mike Duggan says that the Pfizer and Moderna vaccines will be available as boosters at 10 locations for walk-ins or people scheduling appointments.
+Mayor Mike Duggan said Thursday that the Pfizer and Moderna vaccines will be available as boosters at 10 locations for walk-ins or people scheduling appointments.

 Comments / 0